RTÉ staff told further lands sales possible but will stay in Donnybrook ‘for now’

 “The licence fee system is broken, but it is fixable.
 That has been done in other countries.
 RTÉ will not have a future unless the Government fixes the licence fee structure.”

-Ms Forbes said she is calling on the Minister to review the timeline of five to seven years for a review of the licence fee.
+Ms Forbes said she is calling on the Minister for Communications Richard Bruton to review the timeline of five to seven years for a review of the licence fee.
 “That’s too long.
 The crisis in public service media is now.

 “This is not about giving RTÉ a pot of money.
 This system has been in place since before the iPad existed.
 The Government are the creators of the licence fee, it is up to them to organise sustainable public broadcasting service.
 It is about more than just television and radio.”